 What’s your communication style?
 Some people are forward, others subtle, some relish confrontation, while others work toward consensus.
 These approaches are not mutually exclusive — a skilled communicator adjusts their tact based on the circumstances and personalities involved.
 However we talk our talk, there are subtle dynamics at play.
-Spring Arbor University’s online Master of Arts in Strategic Communication and Leadership program is where communications experts explore those dynamics and refine their skills.
+Spring Arbor University’s Online Executive Communication is where communications experts explore those dynamics and refine their skills.

 In today’s article, we’ll explore eight of the most basic concepts in communication theory.
-These are the stepping stones upon which communications master’s degree students build their insights.
+These are the stepping stones upon which MBA Masters in Executive Communications students build their insights.

 1. Senders & Receivers